TurboVega/agon512k/README.md

 <br>
 The assembler functions can read or write the entire memory range, implying that you should be very careful not to clobber any memory used by BASIC, unless you know what effect it will have.
 It is up to you how to arrange or manage the upper memory.
 No allocation, deallocation, or garbage collection is provided.
-You simply call routines that write or read using specific addresses determine by your application.
+You simply call routines that write or read using specific addresses determined by your application.
 <br>
 <br>
 In the following descriptions, the prefix "emp" means "extended memory procedure".
 The prefix "emf" means "extended memory function".
 The prefix "emd" means "extended memory data", and refers to a data parameter